 You might also like to try my delicious lacto-fermented ginger ale recipe, made from only ginger, sugar, and time.

-Shared at Showcase, Small Footprint, Craftionary, What I Am Eating, Thriving, Seasonal Celebration, Wildcrafting, Domestically Divine, Pin Me, Mix It Up, Clever Chicks, Your Great Idea, Riverton Housewives, Waste Not Want Not, Backyard Farming, Heart & Home, Meatless, Extravaganza, Raw Foods, Wonderful Food, Pintastic, Adorned From Above, Fill Those Jars, Gluten Free Friday, Eat Make Grow, Weekend Wander, Once Upon A Weekend, LHITS, Freaky Friday, Hearth & Soul Hop, Thrifty Thursday, Teach Me Tuesday, Tuesday Confessional, Allergy Friendly Friday, Show & Tell, Seasonal Inspiration, Sweets For Saturday, I Made It Tuesday, Anti-Procrastination Tuesday, Strut Your Stuff, Country Momma Cooks, Traditional Tuesday, Your Green Resource, Tiny Tip Tuesday, The Morris Tribe, Allergy Free Wednesday, Tuesday Time Out, Friday Fun Party, Carnival of Home Preserving, Wellness Weekend, Frugal Food Thursday, Totally Tasty Tuesdays, Tasty Tuesday, Crazy Sweet Tuesday, Living Green, Fat Tuesday, Slightly Indulgent Tuesday, Rural Thursday, Simple Lives Thursday, Your Green Resource, Fit & Fabulous Fridays, Fresh Bites Friday, Home & Family Friday, Frugal Days, Sustainable Ways, Real Food Wednesday, Healthy 2Day, Whole Food Wednesday, Haute Mom, What's Cooking Wednesday, Real Food 101, Homestead Barn Hop, and Melt In Your Mouth Monday.
+Shared at Pretty & Delish, Table, TGIF, Creative, Greens, Pennywise, Fabulously Frugal, ReTreat, Tuned In, Terrific, Project Inspired, Mostly Homemade, Full Plate, Natural Living, Eco Kids, You're Gonna Love It, Try A New Recipe, Simple Meals, Fluster, Showcase, Small Footprint, Craftionary, What I Am Eating, Thriving, Seasonal Celebration, Wildcrafting, Domestically Divine, Pin Me, Mix It Up, Clever Chicks, Your Great Idea, Riverton, Waste Not, Backyard Farming, Heart & Home, Meatless, Extravaganza, Raw Foods, Wonderful Food, Pintastic, Adorned From Above, Fill Those Jars, Gluten Free Friday, Eat Make Grow, Weekend Wander, Once Upon A Weekend, LHITS, Freaky Friday, Hearth & Soul, Thrifty Thursday, Teach Me, Confessional, Allergy Friendly, Show & Tell, Seasonal Inspiration, Sweets For Saturday, I Made It, Anti-Procrastination, Strut Your Stuff, Country Momma Cooks, Traditional Tuesday, Green Resource, Tiny Tip, Morris Tribe, Allergy Free Wednesday, Time Out, Fun Party, Carnival of Home Preserving, Wellness Weekend, Frugal Food, Totally Tasty, Tasty Tuesday, Crazy Sweet, Living Green, Fat Tuesday, Slightly Indulgent, Rural Thursday, Simple Lives, Green Resource, Fit & Fabulous, Fresh Bites, Home & Family, Frugal Days, Real Food, Healthy 2Day, Whole Food, Haute Mom, What's Cooking, Real Food 101, Homestead Barn Hop, and Melt In Your Mouth.